BiswasJishnu/Vampire-Terminal-Theme/README.md

 # Terminal-Config
-A minimal terminal configuration with custom theme and lots more
+A minimal terminal configuration with custom colour scheme and lots more